A link to reset your password has been sent to your email

 In the Maa language, Mara means "spotted" and may refer to the colorful landscapes.
 Alternatively, the name may refer to the arrival of over two million herbivores during the annual migration (wildebeest, gazelles, and zebras).
 You will spend another night at Mara Sopa Lodge, where all your meals will be served.

-You will be driven from Lake Naivasha to Amboseli National Park.
+You will be driven from Lake Nakuru to Amboseli National Park.
 The road linking the lakes runs south from Baringo and Bogoria to Nakuru, before turning southeast to Elementaita and Naivasha.
 From Naivasha, the road ascends the Rift Valley escarpment before reaching Limuru, known for its tea plantations, and continuing down to Nairobi.

 From Nairobi, the road leads south and east, mainly through open grassland, descending to an altitude of 1145 meters at Amboseli.
 The journey will last between six and eight hours.
 The route details and journey times may vary depending on road conditions.
 You will arrive at Kibo Safari Camp for check-in.
 Then, later in the afternoon, you will enjoy a game drive through the Amboseli National Park.